OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/tools/aprtoapy.md

 ---
 title: aprtoapy
-description: APR to APY conversion tool.
-Use aprtoapy tool to compute APY value from APR, defining the number of compounding periods per year.
+description: "APR to APY conversion tool.
+Use aprtoapy tool to compute APY value from" APR, defining the number of compounding periods per year.
 keywords:
 - aprtoapy